|

 True to their word, they had a festival this year, but sadly, the tourist musicians from France outnumbered the local musicians.
 It has become a sort of 'Maramusical Franchese.'
 But the musicians who came were excellent, like the Mera Gypsy band, who's CD we'd seen for sale in the USA.
+The paucity of local musicians didn't dampen the feeling of celebration amongst the tourists.
+These Frenchmen played their own folk tunes while we danced, and we all settled back to enjoy a beer and a stroll through the lazy town.

 By the time this wedding party began their procession, the festival music had stopped, so we tourists all piled in behind.
 None of the musicians were the same -- they were the real local musicians.